allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getMapsConvexHull(mapIds, projectionOptions)`

-Get the convex hull of the maps
+Get the convex hull of all selected maps maps

 The result is returned in lon-lat `EPSG:4326` by default.